domlysz/BlenderGIS/README.md

 ESRI Shapefile exporter
 --------------------

 Export a mesh to pointZ, polylineZ or polygonZ shapefile.
-If the mesh has georef data then this will be considered.
+If the scene has georef data then this will be considered.

 Note that Blender cannot handle attribute data include in dbase file linked to the shapefile.
 So if you want import a shapefile for edit it into Blender and then re-export it, you will lose attribute data.